 2014: “Augusta Baker and the Art of Storytelling: Gateway to Children’s Literacy and Literature”

-Presented by Dr. Michelle Martin, the inaugural Augusta Baker Endowed Chair of Children’s Literacy at the School of Library and Information Science at the University of South Carolina.
+Presented by Dr. Michelle Martin, Augusta Baker Endowed Chair of Children’s Literacy at the School of Library and Information Science at the University of South Carolina.

 2013: “Paradoxically Speaking: Just One of the Ways Children’s Folktales Engage Listeners”

 Presented by Dr. Brian Sturm, Associate Professor at the School of Information and Library Science at the University of North Carolina at Chapel Hill.